gabogaldino/conviso-docs/docs/conviso-ast/conviso-ast.md

 Scan directly from your terminal with the **Conviso CLI**; **[see the tutorial here](../cli/installation.md)**.

-You can also implement **Conviso AST directly in your DevOps/DevSecOps pipeline**, whether on Github Actions, Gitlab, Jenkins, and many others; **discover[ our integrations here](../integrations/integrations_intro.md)**.
+You can also implement **Conviso AST directly in your DevOps/DevSecOps pipeline**, whether on Github Actions, Gitlab, Jenkins, and many others; **discover[our integrations here](../integrations/integrations_intro.md)**.

-The analysis results are sent to Conviso Platform, where you can view, prioritize and fix the vulnerabilities found using our **[Vulnerability Management](../general/vulnerabilities_management.md)** feature.
+The analysis results are sent to Conviso Platform, where you can view, prioritize and fix the vulnerabilities found using our **[Vulnerability Management](../vulnerabilities/manage-vulnerability.md)** feature.

 ## Conviso Static Application Security Testing (SAST): The Conviso SASTBOX